 - New Touchscreens – Touchscreens are standard on every model, you can disable them but you will want to use them when interacting with menus and maps.
+No pinch-zoom though.

 - AMOLED Model – There is a new AMOLED model called Epix Gen 2.
 It has a very pretty screen and shorter battery life, otherwise, it’s the same as F7.

-- Sapphire models – have twice the storage (for pre-loaded maps) and also only Sapphire models support dual-frequency GNSS
+- Sapphire models – have twice the storage (for pre-loaded maps) and also only the Sapphire models support dual-frequency GNSS

 - New Airoha/MediaTek GNSS/GPS Chip – Multi-Constellation (all models), Dual-Frequency GNSS/GPS (Sapphire only models) is the next step for Garmin toward better positional accuracy.
 Maximum accuracy settings approximately halve battery life.